 In the case of downlink only operation in the 2615-2620 MHz that is adjacent to FDD downlink there is no reason to treat it differently from the remaining blocks in 2570-2615 MHz..

-Where small cells have specifically been considered within this annex, these include various cell types including in-building cells (that may typically operate at up to 20 dBm eirp in residential scenarios and up to 24 dBm eirp in enterprises) and outdoor cells that may typically operate at up to 40 dBm eirp.
+Where small cells have specifically been considered within this annex, these include various cell types including in-building cells (that may typically operate at up to 20 dBm eirp in residential scenarios and up to 24 dBm e.i.r.p. in enterprises) and outdoor cells that may typically operate at up to 40 dBm e.i.r.p.

 UNRESTRICTED BEM FOR BASE STATIONS

-The BEM for an unrestricted spectrum block is built up by combining Tables 2, 3 and 4 in such a way that the limit for each frequency is given by the higher value out of the baseline requirements and the block specific requirements:
+The BEM for an unrestricted spectrum block is built up by combining Tables 3 and 4 for non-AAS and Tables 5 and 6 for AAS in such a way that the limit for each frequency is given by the higher value out of the baseline requirements and the block specific requirements.

-BS In-block e.i.r.p power limit
+BS In-block non-AAS and AAS power limit